 How we use your personal information

-The main purposes for which Charltons Pty Ltd collect, hold and use personal information are;
+The main purposes for which Charltons Accountants Pty Limited collect, hold and use personal information are;

 - To provide you with our professional services

 - To maintain contact with clients